Updated on January 4, 2023

-Today we are going to talk about how to organize all those pesky manuals and warranties you get every time you purchase a new item for your home.
-I am going to share several methods of organizing, as I have found different methods work well for different types of manuals I have in my home.
+Today, we will talk about organizing all those pesky manuals and warranties you get every time you purchase a new item for your home.
+I will share several methods of organizing, as I have found different methods work well for different types of product manuals in my home.

 How to Organize Manuals